-Heart disease is a general term that describes a group of diseases that affect the heart.
+What is heart disease?
+Heart disease is a general term that describes a group of disease that affects the heart.
 The most common heart disease is coronary artery disease (CAD).
 CAD is a serious disease, because it can restrict blood flow by narrowing arteries and even causing blockages.
 This can lead to chest pain and heart attacks.

 According to a heart disease statistic from MamasHealth.com, every 34 seconds a person in the United States dies from heart disease and more than 2,500 Americans die from heart disease each day.
 Whether these statistics are accurate or not, within the last few decades, the cases of heart disease in the United States have increased at an alarming rate.
 This health problem related to heart disease is not just limited to the United States.
 Many European countries are also experiencing an increase of heart disease.

 Why cholesterol is not the main cause of heart disease

 The conventional medical industry has done such a great job of teaching us that heart disease is caused by high cholesterol levels.
 Its teachings are misleading and done to mostly benefit itself and its affiliates.
 If high cholesterol is the main cause of heart disease, then why do Eskimos have very little cases of heart disease?

 Eskimos consume a lot of whale and seal blubber; therefore, they have high levels of saturated fat in their bodies.
 The high levels of saturated fat also contributes to high levels of cholesterol.
 Because of their diets, Eskimos cholesterol levels are usually way above the recommendation level.
 The conventional medical industry recommendation for cholesterol level is 200 mg/dl.
 Even with their high levels of cholesterol, Eskimos have very few cases of heart disease.

 To understand why cholesterol is not the main cause of heart disease, we will need to know what cholesterol is.
 Below is an excerpt from JonBarron.org about cholesterol.